Jef Raskin: Pioneering the information appliance

 Raskin left Apple in 1982 and formed Information Appliance, Inc. to implement some elements of his original Macintosh concept.
-The first product is the SwyftCard, a firmware card for the Apple II containing an integrated application suite, also released on a disk as SwyftWare.
+The first product was the SwyftCard, a firmware card for the Apple II containing an integrated application suite, also released on a disk as SwyftWare.
 Information Appliance later developed the Swyft as a stand-alone laptop computer.
 Raskin licensed this design to Canon, which shipped a similar desktop product as the Canon Cat.
 Released in 1987, the unit had an innovative interface that attracted much interest but it did not become a commercial success.
 Raskin claimed that its failure was due in some part to Steve Jobs, who successfully pitched Canon on the NeXT Computer at about the same time.
 It has also been suggested that Canon canceled the Cat due to internal rivalries within its divisions.
 After running a cryptic full-page advertisement in The Wall Street Journal that the "Canon Cat is coming" months before it was available, Canon failed to follow through, never airing the completed TV advertisement at launch, only allowed the Cat to be sold by its typewriter sales people, and prevented Raskin from selling the Cat directly with a TV demonstration of how easy it was to use.
 Shortly thereafter, the stock market crash of 1987 so panicked Information Appliance's venture capitalists that they drained millions of dollars from the company, depriving it of the capital needed to be able to manufacture and sell the Swyft.